 V.2 Photographs, Videos and Audio Material

-V.3 Public and Private EPKs
+V.3 Public and Private Artist/Band Profile

-V.4 EPK Ownership Transfer
+V.4 Artist/Band Profile Ownership Transfer

 VI.
 User Content